MarcusFong/Huffman-Encoding-Project/README.md

 inputted String will be returned in its encoded form.
 The program will also ask the user to input their own encoding to be decoded.

-Run HuffmanTester.java with a .txt file with words as a command line argument to test out the Huffman encoding.
+Run HuffmanTester.java with a .txt file as a command line argument to test out the Huffman encoding.